-If you’re looking for a secondary job or you want to do something part time, it’s now perhaps easier than ever.
+If you’re looking for a secondary job, want to make money online, or you want to do something part time, it’s now perhaps easier than ever.

 The guy that fixes and services my bike for example.
 He has a van.
 He has a mobile phone and a load of tools.
 That, and a laptop rigged to his dashboard, is all he needs.